Firaenix/synapse/README.md

 - [ ] Merkel Tree for file pieces hash

+- [ ] Nice API for accessing torrents on the fly Torrent.stream, yield Torrent.nextPiece()

 ### With thanks to:

 - WebTorrent Creators
 - Bram Cohen
 - Bitping Team
+- Hyperswarm Team